gokadzev/Musify/README.md

 ---

+<h3 align="center">F.A.Q :question: </h3>

+You can see frequently asked questions and their answers [here](https://github.com/gokadzev/Musify/discussions/112).

+---

 <h3 align="center">Credits :pushpin:	</h3>

 - [Musify](https://github.com/Harsh-23/Musify): Original inspiration for the concept and app name, while our implementation took a different direction with a complete rewrite, a rebranded logo, and a redesigned layout and UI.